UniMath/agda-unimath/src/category-theory/preunivalent-categories.lagda.md

 objects [embed](foundation-core.embeddings.md) into the [isomorphisms](category-theory.isomorphisms-in-precategories.md).
 More
 specifically, an equality between objects gives rise to an isomorphism between them, by the J-rule.
-A precategory is a category if this function, called `iso-eq`, is an embedding.
+A precategory is a preunivalent category if this function, called `iso-eq`, is an embedding.
 In particular. being preunivalent is a [proposition](foundation-core.propositions.md) since `is-emb` is a proposition.

-The idea of preunivalence is that it is a common generalization univalent mathematics and mathematics with Axiom K. Hence preunivalent categories generalize both [categories](category-theory.categories.md) in the sense we have defined them (as univalent categories), and strict categories, which are
+The idea of preunivalence is that it is a common generalization of univalent mathematics and mathematics with Axiom K. Hence preunivalent categories generalize both [categories](category-theory.categories.md) in the sense we have defined them (as univalent categories), and strict categories, which are